 More people doesn’t automatically mean higher quality.
 When it comes to creating a website for your business, this is especially true.

-Not only can a freelancer bring the same expertise needed to build your website as an agency, but they also offer many benefits over agencies that may be a perfect fit for your business needs (more on that below).
+Not only can a freelancer bring the same expertise needed to build your website as an agency, but they also offer many benefits over agencies that may be a perfect fit for your business needs.
+See more of on that below.

 The Difference Between a Web Designer and Developer

-Before you making a hiring decision, it’s extremely important to learn the difference between a freelance web designer and developer (LINK POST).
+Before you making a hiring decision, it’s extremely important to learn the difference between a freelance web designer and developer.

 Fortunately for small businesses, you don’t need to hire both to create a website for your business.
 In fact, either one should have all the skills and experience necessary to create your website forms start to finish.
 The line between web design and development has blurred so much over the years that they are more like two sides of the same coin, rather than completely separate disciplines.

 So, how do you decide which one to hire?